n-andra/discordBot/README.md

 2. Bot can join voice channels on discord
 3. Bot visibly *shows* voice activity

+To be worked on:
-As it is I am stuck on one bit - actually having the bot play sound AFTER joining a discord vc.
+1. Having the bot play sounds AFTER joining a discord vc.
+2. Bot has additional functionalities - (playlists, meme posts, etc.)